sgmlguru/xproc-batch/README.md

 Finally, update `test.xquery` to use the collections in your eXist-DB installation.

 Note that `test.xquery` will only handle a single input file at a time.
-The relevant lines look like this:
+The script looks like this:

 ```
 xquery version "3.1";